ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Kibana](/images/10-elasticsearch.png)

-There is the Lucene version!
+There it is the Lucene version!

 ## Mapping the ingested data into Elasticsearch